 - Create or update an application release version

-Jobs are defined in the config file
+Jobs are defined in

 When does a Job execute?

 Jobs can be triggered in multiple ways, including both automated and manual triggers.
 For example, consider the configuration below for my-deploy: